ilmax/site/content/posts/github-actions-azure-vnet-integration/index.md

 ## Configuration

-To get this configured we need to configure the networking in Azure, create the hosted network configuration in GitHub, create runner groups and runners in GitHub and, last step, we can change the workflow's `runs-on` to specify the new runner name, let see how to do this in detail.
+To get this working we need to configure the networking in Azure, create the hosted network configuration in GitHub, create runner groups and runners in GitHub and, as the last step, we can change the workflow's `runs-on` to specify the new runner name, let see how to do this in detail.

 ### Azure configuration

 In Azure, you have to decide in which VNET the GitHub-hosted runner NICs will be created.
-You can use the same network where the private endpoint for your PaaS services lives or create another VNET to keep things separate, this decision is up to you and depends on your networking configuration.
+You can use the same network where the private endpoint for your PaaS services lives or create another VNET to keep things separate, this decision is up to you and depends on your networking configuration/requirements.
 What's worth noting is that just a subset of Azure regions are supported, so you may be forced to create a VNET in a region different from the VNET that contains your Private Endpoints.

 As of today (July 2024) the only supported regions are: